 The two shows in 2012 were Bill & Ted’s Excellent Halloween Adventure and The 20 Penny Circus.

-The Repository building is a centuries old warehouse housing mysterious artifacts that are being tested using advanced supernatural and paranormal devices using live actors and virtual reality.
+The Repository building was a centuries old warehouse housing mysterious artefacts that were being tested using advanced supernatural and paranormal devices using live actors and virtual reality.

 It was a separately ticketed event and reservations were required.
 Prices were $49.99 plus tax.

 Halloween Horror Nights started in 1991 as Fright Nights before being renamed to Halloween Horror Nights the following year.
 Today the event is celebrated at Universal Orlando, Hollywood in California, Singapore and Japan.

 In 2010, Universal Studios celebrated the 20th year of bringing the deepest and darkest nightmares to life with XX: Twenty Years of Fear and for 2011 Halloween Horror Nights 21 you got to meet Lady Luck.

 For 2012, Universal Studios Halloween Horror Nights 22 introduced new houses including AMC’s critically acclaimed TV series “The Walking Dead” and the video game franchise “Silent Hill”, all over 24 nights.

 In 2013, The Walking Dead returned for a second time over 27 nights.
 The tag line was “What EVIL Has Taken ROOT?”.